How Are Costs Estimated

 Here's how we come up with the cost estimates

-• A month has 30 days (720 hours) for our estimates.
+• A month is 30 days (720 hours).

-Reference configuration
+Reference configurations

 Resource